 How to use the library

-The Vienna City Library is open Monday to Thursday from 9 a.m. to 6:30 p.m. and on Fridays from 9 a.m. to 4:30 p.m.
+The Vienna City Library is open Monday to Friday from 9 a.m. to 7:00 p.m.
 As it is a reference library, books and materials can only be consulted in the reading room and do not circulate.
 Most of the holdings can be researched and ordered in the online catalogue.

 Use of the library facilities is free of charge.
 Users require only a valid library card and this can be obtained by presenting photo identification and filling in a short form.

-Because books and other library items are located in the stacks and these are not open to users, it takes roughly 45 minutes from the time you order to the time you receive the requested book.
-Materials from the manuscript and music departments will be provided on the working day following your order.
+Because books and other library items are located in the stacks and these are not open to users, requests that are made before 8 a.m. will be available at 9 a.m., requests that are made before 1 p.m. will be available at 2 p.m. and requests that are made before 3 p.m. will be available at 4 p.m.
+Most of the materials from the manuscript and music departments will be provided on the working day following your order.

-Copies in digital or analogue formats can be ordered at the Reproduction Service.
+Copies in digital or analogue formats can be ordered at the Reproduction Service and via Reproduction Order.
 In addition, the library offers several microfilm and microfiche readers as well as self-serve copiers and scanners.